Now, Nextcloud and ownCloud are similar in so many ways that it often confuses people.

 So, which one do you choose?
 Nextcloud or ownCloud?

 However, given the potential of both the services and the number of add-ons they offer, I could have missed a few points here.
 So, I’d recommend you go through the documentation for each of them for enterprise use.
-For personal usage, you can choose either Nextcloud or ownCloud as per your preferences.
+For personal usage, you can select either Nextcloud or ownCloud as per your preferences.

 What do you think?
 Nextcloud or ownCloud?
 Do share your thoughts in the comment section.